 Q.54.
 Why did Valli smile to herself?
-Did her mother and aunt had any chance of knowing the secret of her smile?
+Did her mother and aunt have any chance of knowing the secret of her smile?

 Ans.
-Valli agreed with her mother that many things were happening outside in the world without their knowledge.
-Ironically, the two ladies didn’t know anything about Valli’s bus-journey.
-They didn’t know that `just a chit of a girl’ had done such a great feat.
+Valli agreed with her mother that many things were happening outside of the world without their knowledge.
+Ironically, the two ladies didn’t know anything about Valli’s bus journey.
+They didn’t know that 'just a chit of a girl’ had done such a great feat.
 Valli smiled to herself.
 There was no chance of her secret being exposed.

 If you want to make the most of your studies and get the grades you deserve, then EduRev is a perfect choice!